RodrigoMaroto/AdventOfCode/solutions/2024/day_04/README.md

 ## Part 2

 For Part 2, the pattern we need to find in this matrix is slightly different.
-It is defined as `X-MAS`, two `MAS` in the shape of an X. There are therefore, 4 posibilities:
+It is defined as `X-MAS`, two `MAS` in the shape of an X. There are, therefore, 4 possibilities:
 ```
 M.S     M.M     M.M     S.S
 .A.     .A.     .A.     .A.
 M.S     S.S     S.S     M.M
 ```

-Following a similar approach as the previoius part, in this case we identify `A` as the *origin* of the "word" and for each of these elements we check if it is a valid combination.
-In this case, one of this can only be part of a single word and therefore our function now returns a boolean.
+Following a similar approach as the previous part, in this case, we identify `A` as the *origin* of the "word" and for each of these elements, we check if it is a valid combination.
+In this case, one of these can only be part of a single word and therefore our function now returns a boolean.
 We perform this check by assuring that in each diagonal there is both an `M` and an `S`, using a `set` to compare as we don't take the order into account.

 ```py